ProjectBorealis/UEGitPlugin/README.md

 * Integration with [PBSync](https://github.com/ProjectBorealis/PBSync) binaries syncing
 * General improvements to performance and memory usage

+## Installation

+Either install this into your project's `Plugins/` folder, or if you would like to install to the engine, rename `Engine/Plugins/Developer/GitSourceControl.uplugin` to `Engine/Plugins/Developer/GitSourceControl.uplugin.disabled` and then install this plugin to the `Engine/Plugins` folder.

 ## Note about .gitattributes

 This plugin requires explicit file attributes for `*.umap` and `*.uasset`, rather than other approaches of using wildcards for the content folder (`Content/**`).